valinsogna/GovTaxOptimal_RL/README.md

 # TaxationPolicyRL

 ## Overview
-TaxationPolicyRL is a Reinforcement Learning (RL) project focused on simulating and optimizing taxation policies using various RL algorithms.
-The project utilizes a custom Gym environment to model the taxation system and applies algorithms like PPO, SAC, and TD3 to optimize policy decisions.
+TaxationPolicyRL is a Reinforcement Learning (RL) project focused on simulating and optimizing wealth taxation policies using various RL algorithms.
+The project utilizes a custom Gym environment to model the taxation system and applies algorithms like PPO and SAC to optimize policy decisions.

+This project was supervised by collaboration with researchers form Bank of Italy Aldo Glielmo and Valerio Astuti.

 ## Installation